dmlc/dgl/docs/source/guide/minibatch-custom-sampler.rst

 Please check the API page of :func:`~dgl.graphbolt.exclude_seed_edges` for more details.

+The above API is based on :meth:`~dgl.graphbolt.SampledSubgrahp.exclude_edges`.
+If you want to exclude edges from the sampled subgraph based on some other criteria, you could write your own transform function.
+Please check the method for reference.

 You could also refer to examples in
 `Link Prediction <https://github.com/dmlc/dgl/blob/master/examples/sampling/graphbolt/link_prediction.py>`__.